-- 1. As a student at Oxford University you will be a member of both the University and of one of its colleges or permanent private halls.
-For convenience this document refers to both permanent private halls and colleges as "colleges". - 2.
-You will have two separate contracts: one with the University and one with your college. - 3.
-The purpose of these Terms and Conditions is to set out the contractual basis for your relationship with the University, and to draw your attention to key terms. - 4.
+- 1. The purpose of these Terms and Conditions is to set out the contractual basis for your relationship with the University, and to draw your attention to key terms. - 2.
 Your contract with the University is made up of: - a.
 The documents provided with these Terms and Conditions.
-These include: - i. these Terms and Conditions; - ii. the Student Handbook; - iii. the Course Information Sheet; - iv. the offer letter from your department (for graduate students) or college (for students studying for the Certificate in Theological Studies, Diploma in Theological Studies or BTh); and - b.
-The University's Statutes and Regulations, and rules and policies made under them (see paragraphs 11 and 13 below). - 5.
-Graduates receive their offer of a place at the University as an offer letter from their department.
-Undergraduates studying for the Certificate in Theological Studies, Diploma in Theological Studies or BTh receive their offer from the University through their college offer letter.
-In either case this is the University's formal offer of a place (the "Offer"). - 6.
-You will enter into your contract with the University when you accept your Offer. - 7.
-Please note that your Offer is likely to be subject to academic and/or financial conditions and that graduate students will also receive a separate college offer letter.
+These include: - i. these Terms and Conditions; - ii. the Student Handbook; - iii. the Course Information Sheet; - iv. the offer letter from your department; and - b.
+The University's Statutes and Regulations, and rules and policies made under them (see paragraph 5 below). - 3.
+Your formal offer of a place at the University is set out in the offer letter from your department (the "Offer").
+By accepting your Offer you enter into your contract with the University.
+Please note that your Offer is likely to be subject to academic and/or financial conditions.